angular/angular/aio/content/guide/component-interaction.md

 Then Angular calls the `ngAfterViewInit` lifecycle hook at which time it is *too late* to update the parent view's display of the countdown seconds.
 Angular's unidirectional data flow rule prevents updating the parent view's in the same cycle.
-The application has to *wait one turn* before it can display the seconds.
+The application must *wait one turn* before it can display the seconds.

 Use `setTimeout()` to wait one tick and then revise the `seconds()` method so that it takes future values from the timer component.